networkjackbb/BDBSQL/README.md

  - This child class gets most of the love/attention.

 BDB_MSSQL
- - Microsoft SQL Server specific child class of BAB
+ - Microsoft SQL Server specific child class of BDB_Base
  - The need for this in my own personal/professional space died off many years ago, so it likely does not function, is in dire need of updating to the new sqlsrv driver, and it's main purpose at this time is as a foil to make sure that anything new that might be added overall to this library is done in as neutral way as possible from a driver-vendor perspective.
  - https://www.php.net/manual/en/book.sqlsrv.php

 BDBLogging
  BDBLogging_ErrorLog
  - These provide a surface area/interface upon which the main classes can rely on for logging purposes.